elastic/integrations/packages/apache_tomcat/docs/README.md

 Logs help you keep a record of events that happen on your machine.
 The `Log` data streams collected by Apache Tomcat integration are `access`, `catalina`, and `localhost`, so that users can keep track of the IP addresses of the clients, bytes returned to the client or sent by clients, etc., so that users could monitor and troubleshoot the performance of Java applications.

 Metrics give you insight into the statistics of the Apache Tomcat.
-The `Metric` data streams collected by the Apache Tomcat integration are `cache`, `memory`, `request`, `session` and `thread pool`, so that the user can monitor and troubleshoot the performance of the Apache Tomcat instance.
+The `Metric` data streams collected by the Apache Tomcat integration are `cache`, `connection pool`, `memory`, `request`, `session` and `thread pool`, so that the user can monitor and troubleshoot the performance of the Apache Tomcat instance.

 Data streams:
 - `access`: Collects information related to overall performance of Java applications.
 - `cache`: Collects information related to the overall cache of the Apache Tomcat instance.
 - `catalina`: Collects information related to the startup and shutdown of the Apache Tomcat application server, the deployment of new applications, or the failure of one or more subsystems.
+- `connection pool`: Collects information related to connection pool such as number of active and idle connections.
 - `localhost`: Collects information related to Web application activity which is related to HTTP transactions between the application server and the client.
 - `memory`: Collects information related to heap memory, non-heap memory and garbage collection of the Tomcat instance.
 - `request`: Collects information related to requests of the Apache Tomcat instance.